akumar14/TKCN/README.md

    ```
 3. Dataset Configuration

   - Download the [Cityscapes](https://www.cityscapes-dataset.com/) dataset and convert the dataset to [19 categories](https://github.com/mcordts/cityscapesScripts/blob/master/cityscapesscripts/helpers/labels.py).
 It should have this basic structure.
-These .txt files can be downloaded from [here](https://github.com/wutianyiRosun/Semantic_segmentation_datasets/tree/master/Cityscapes)

   ```
 ├── cityscapes_test_list.txt